Things to Know Before Using Medical Marijuana

 It is theorized that medical marijuana is effective for managing autoimmune diseases as it can be used as an immunomodulator, as scientists believe THC can suppress the immune system and keep it from overreacting.

 When used in low doses, medical marijuana has minimal side effects.
 Users only tend to experience dry mouth and fatigue.
-However, at higher doses, users can experience dizziness, paranoia and psychoactive effects caused by THC that includes hallucinations and mood swings.
+However, at higher doses, users can experience dizziness, paranoia, and psychoactive effects caused by THC which include hallucinations and mood swings.

 Some are concerned with the effects on adolescents as their brains and neurological systems aren’t fully developed and can lead to schizophrenia and IQ loss.

 In the US, medical marijuana can be obtained in states where it is legal, from dispensaries.
 However, they require people to have a medical marijuana card before they can buy any products.
 The regulations on how to obtain one are different in each state, but it would require a prescription from a licensed healthcare professional.